vega/ts-json-schema-generator/README.md

 Inspired by [`YousefED/typescript-json-schema`](https://github.com/YousefED/typescript-json-schema).
 Here's the differences list:

--   this implementation does not use `typeChecker.getTypeAtLocation()` (so probably it keeps correct type aliases)
+-   this implementation avoids the use of `typeChecker.getTypeAtLocation()` (so probably it keeps correct type aliases)
 -   processing AST and formatting JSON schema have been split into two independent steps
 -   not exported types, interfaces, enums are not exposed in the `definitions` section in the JSON schema